ddelong/ddelong.github.io/_posts/2004-09-16-windows-internet-explorer-bug.md

 The solution is either to wait for Microsoft to fix it (\*snicker\* \*snicker\*) or get pretty much **any** other browser.
 Safari and Firefox both render it correctly.

 The funny part is that even Internet Explorer for Mac handles it correctly.
-It&#8217;s pretty amazing how Microsoft&#8217;s Mac Business Unit got so many things right when writing that browser that didn&#8217;t get passed along to the Windows version.
+It's pretty amazing how Microsoft's Mac Business Unit got so many things right when writing that browser that didn't get passed along to the Windows version.